TL; DR: Age of Product’s Roadmap 2017

 The Online Course on How to Get Hired as a Scrum Master

 We are also planning to publish an online course on how to master the application process for a Scrum Master position.
 A lot of the techniques for the trial day, for example, can neither be handled by webinar nor by the planned book adequately.
 However, given the feedback I have received so far, I am convinced that videos and coaching sessions would make a huge difference.

 The Most Surprising Insight from 2016

 The Hands-on Agile Slack team is growing!
 What started as an experience back in November 2016 has become a great community of peers.
-Post a question, and you will receive actionable insights almost in real time.
-It is simply an awesome support, particularly given that the majority of us is not working in organizations that employ several Scrum Masters or agile coaches.
+Post a question, and you will receive actionable insights almost in real-time.
+It is simply awesome support, particularly given that the majority of us is not working in organizations that employ several Scrum Masters or agile coaches.

 We are already more than 430 peers, and the old motto “the more, the merrier” truly applies to this community.
 If you haven’t yet joined, do so now.